3D CNNs with Adaptive Temporal Feature Resolutions: Similarity Guided Sampling

 \subsection{Similarity Bins}

 To group similar feature maps $\mathcal{I}_t$, we use the magnitude of each vector $\mathcal{Z}_t$, i.e.,

-and we consider two feature maps $\mathcal{I}_t$ and $\mathcal{I}_{t'}$ similar if $\Delta_{t}$ and $\Delta_{t'}$ are similar.
+and we consider two feature maps $\mathcal{I}_t$ and $\mathcal{I}_{t'}$ similar if the value of $\Delta_{t}$ and $\Delta_{t'}$ lie inside a similarity bin.
 To make the grouping very efficient and differentiable, we propose a binning approach with $B$ similarity bins.
 We set $B=T$ such that no information is discarded if there is no redundancy between the feature maps of all frames.
-For most videos, parts of the bins will remain empty and discarded such that the remaining bins $B'$ will be less than $B$ as it is described in Sec.
-3.4.
+For most videos, a subset of bins remain empty and will be discarded such that the remaining bins, $B'$, will be less than $B$ as it is described in Sec. ~\ref{sec:DifferentiableBinsSampling}.